reagent-project/historian/README.md

 Also supports clojure in case you would want to make similar applications, or simply for testing.

-*Warning: Breaking change in the API for version 1.0.0.*
-`restore-last!` is now `undo!`.
-The command is much clearer this way, especially now that we support redos.

 ## Table of contents
 [Usage](#usage)